mbottini/concept2haskell/writeup.md

 `frameSize`-sized` "subchunks" and get the `frames` from mapping our parse function over each of those subchunks.

+Since we declared all of these types to derive `Show`, we can start printing them.
+An early iteration of my program, before I took the next step, looked like this:

 ## Creating a JSON object

 So what's the actual point of this mess?
 Well, the Concept2 Logbook API